dmbarbour/glas/docs/GlasProg.md

   * `(%an.data.unseal Key)` - removes matching seal, or diverges
   * `(%an.data.seal.linear Key)` - a variant of seal that also marks sealed data as linear, i.e. no copy or drop until unsealed.
 Note: This does not fully guard against implicit drops, e.g. storing data into a register that falls out of scope.
 But a best and warnings are expected.
     * `(%an.data.unseal.linear Key)` - counterpart to a linear seal.
 If data is sealed linear, it must be unsealed linear.
-* `%an.data.static` - Indicates that top stack element should be statically computable.
-This may propagate requirements for static inputs back through a call graph.
-In context of conditionals, choice, coroutines, etc. the compiler can feasibly attempt to verify that all possible paths (up to a quota) share this result.
+* `%an.data.static` - Indicates that top stack element (upon return from Op) should be statically computable.
+Instead of analyzing for static dataflow, a glas compiler might take this as a hint for aggressive partial evaluation then directly verify.
 * `%an.eval.static` - Indicates that all '%eval' steps in Operation must receive their AST argument at compile-time.
 This is the default for glas systems, but it can make intentions clearer to reiterate the constraint locally.
 * `(%an.type TypeDesc)` - Describes a partial type of Operation.
 Not limited to programs, so namespace-layer and higher-kinded types are also relevant.
 Can also support type inference in the context surrounding Operation.
 TypeDesc will have its own abstract data constructors in '%type.\*'.
 * `%an.det` - Annotates an `Env -> Program` structure.
 This expresses the intention that Program should be deterministic *up to Env*.
 A compiler should prove this or raise an error.